Linux Cheat Sheet¶

 echo

-If you use CLI tools for data transfer, e.g.
+.
+If you use CLI tools for data transfer (e.g.scp

 orsftp

-, they may require a "silent" terminal.
-If you're trying to initiate transfers and are getting the error "Received message too long", check your bashrc to make sure you aren't printing anything to the terminal. -
+), they may require a "silent" terminal.
+If you're trying to initiate transfers and are getting the error "Received message too long", check your.bashrc

 Bash variables control how your environment is configured.
 For example: what executables, libraries, header files, etc. are findable by default; information about your Slurm job; MPI settings; GPU configuration; etc. To see all the environment variables that are defined for your session, try running the command env